 Traditionally, research into vegetarianism focused mainly on potential nutritional deficiencies, but in recent years, the pendulum has swung the other way, and studies are confirming the health benefits of meat-free eating.
 Nowadays, plant-based eating is recognized as not only nutritionally sufficient but also as a way to reduce the risk for many chronic illnesses.
-In July 2009, the American Dietetic Association weighed in with a position paper, concluding that "appropriately planned vegetarian diets, including total vegetarian or vegan diets, are healthful, nutritionally adequate, and may provide health benefits in the prevention and treatment of certain diseases" (Journal of the American Dietetic Association, July 2009).
+According to the American Dietetic Association, "appropriately planned vegetarian diets, including total vegetarian or vegan diets, are healthful, nutritionally adequate, and may provide health benefits in the prevention and treatment of certain diseases."

 "Appropriately planned" is the operative term.
 Unless you follow recommended guidelines on nutrition, fat consumption, and weight control, becoming a vegetarian won't necessarily be good for you.
 A diet of soda, cheese pizza, and candy, after all, is technically "vegetarian."
 For health, it's important to make sure that you eat a wide variety of fruits, vegetables, and whole grains.
 It's also vital to replace saturated and trans fats with good fats, such as those found in nuts, olive oil, and canola oil.
 And always keep in mind that if you eat too many calories, even from nutritious, low-fat, plant-based foods, you'll gain weight.
 So it's also important to practice portion control, read food labels, and engage in regular physical activity.

-You can get many of the health benefits of vegetarianism without going all the way.
+You can get many of the health benefits from becoming a vegetarian without going all the way.
 For example, a Mediterranean eating pattern — known to be associated with longer life and reduced risk of several chronic illnesses — features an emphasis on plant foods with a sparing use of meat.
-(For more about the Mediterranean diet, go to www.health.harvard.edu/womenextra.)
 Even if you don't want to become a complete vegetarian, you can steer your diet in that direction with a few simple substitutions, such as plant-based sources of protein — beans or tofu, for example — or fish instead of meat a couple of times a week.